 "What do you do when you feel you've messed it all up and your friends seem to be doing just fine?
 Ditch the self-help books and keep buggering on' sums up journalist and broadcaster Christina Patterson's attitude in this brilliant, poignant and also very funny memoir about picking yourself up and starting afresh."
 Caroline Sanderson, The Bookseller (non-fiction editor's choice, May)

 The Art of Not Falling Apart was picked as an editor’s choice in The Bookseller and there have been extracts and related features in The Sunday Times, The Observer, Woman & Home and Red.
 You can listen to Christina talk to Jenni Murray on Woman’s Hour about her book.
-You can listen to her talk about the book on the podcast, Absolutely Novel here.
+You can listen to her talk about her book on the Guardian books podcast here and on on the podcast, Absolutely Novel here, and also on The 21st-century Creative Podcast.
 You can read a pdf of the wonderful review in the Mail on Sunday here.
 You can order a copy from Amazon.
 If you like it, please leave a review!
 The Art of Not Falling Apart is also available as an audiobook, from Whole Story Quest.

 If you would like Christina to give a talk on one of the themes in the book, you can contact her here.